sanjayr2001/commentator/README.md

 ### 3. Select Runtime->Run all or Ctrl+F9

-### 4. Now enter the YouTube Video ID of the video for which analysis has to be done and press enter
+### 4. Now enter the YouTube Video ID of the video for which analysis has to be done and press Enter

 ### 5. Run the remaining modules in Google Collab to extract the predicted results of the model and to calculate Performance Parameters